Shoulder instability

 - It’s your first dislocation/ injury

-It may be necessary to avoid activities that involve lifting your arm over your head, or contact sports for the first 3 months after the dislocation.
-Although you will need to make changes to the activities you do, this does not mean that you have to stop moving or using your shoulder altogether.
-In fact, it is important to try to move the shoulder as soon as pain allows.
+You may need to avoid activities that involve lifting your arm overhead or contact sports for the first 3 months.
+However, this doesn’t mean you should stop using your shoulder altogether.
+In fact, it’s important to start moving your shoulder as soon as pain allows.

 8-12 weeks later and also those with recurrent dislocations: